Aerosmite/pics-sorter/README.md

 # pics-sorter

 A simple use of exif data with python to group pics by places and periods.
+A good partner for people who have just too many files to sort !

 ## Getting Started